fluxcd/flagger/docs/gitbook/usage/metrics.md

 For each metric you can specify a range of accepted values with `thresholdRange` and the window size or the time series with `interval`.
-The builtin checks are available for every service mesh / ingress controlle and are implemented with [Prometheus queries](../faq.md#metrics).
+The builtin checks are available for every service mesh / ingress controller and are implemented with [Prometheus queries](../faq.md#metrics).

 ## Custom metrics